Hamilton Park Racecourse

 The ways to get to Hamilton Racecourse are:

-As you can see as it’s based a mere fifteen minutes from Glasgow, Hamilton Park Racecourse is pleasantly simple to travel to.
+As you can see, as it’s based a mere fifteen minutes from Glasgow, Hamilton Park Racecourse is pleasantly simple to travel to.

 Hotels Near Hamilton Racecourse

 You’ll be spoilt for choice when it comes to affordable accommodation around Hamilton.
-There are no less than five hotels within a mile of the track, all of which will typically charge under three figures for an overnight stay.
+There are no fewer than five hotels within a mile of the track, all of which will typically charge under three figures for an overnight stay.

-The Strathclyde Park Holiday Inn is also close, and surprisingly low-cost.
+The Strathclyde Park Holiday Inn is also close and surprisingly low-cost.

 Other Events at Hamilton Park Racecourse